pipefunc/pipefunc/docs/source/concepts/mcp.md

 ## Client Configuration

-Configure your AI assistant to use the server.
+Configure your AI client to connect to the server.
 For example, in Cursor IDE's `.cursor/mcp.json`:

 ```json
 {